/

-AI tool to turn video into documentation: what it is and how to use it
+AI tool to turn video into documentation: how it works

 You've got a recording.
 Maybe it's a product demo you did for a customer.
 Maybe it's a screen capture of a new feature walkthrough.
 Maybe it's a recording of you setting up an integration that three people have already asked about this week.